Getting Started

 A commit adds the latest changes to the project.
 It contains information about the changes to the cell line, who did it, references, Genosignature™s , documents etc. Commits are a representation of a cell line at an exact moment in history.

-Select 'Add Strain Commit' or 'Add Plasmid Commit' from the Actions menu to add a commit to the project
+Select 'Add Strain Commit' or 'Add Plasmid Commit' from the Actions menu to add a commit to the repository

 Fill in the commit form with information about your change.
 The form will be different depending on whether you have selected 'Strain' or 'Plasmid' commit type.
 In the Strain type, you can reference an existing CellRepo plasmid with the strain